 June Vigants writes,

-June Vigants is a comic writer and artist based out of Connecticut.
-Follow her on twitter @JuneRevolver
+June Vigants is a comics writer and artist based in Connecticut/ Follow her on twitter @JuneRevolver for more.